 Recruiting / Hiring

 The West Valley City Police Department accepts applications for Police Officers through a continuous hiring announcement issued through West Valley City Human Resources.
-Applicants are divided into three groups: non-certified, certifiable/currently attending, and certified/law enforcement experienced.
-Applicants who successfully complete the initial application will receive notification when the next step in the hiring process is scheduled.
-Scheduling of the physical fitness and written examination for Non-Certified candidates will be done on an “as needed” basis.
+Applicants are divided into four groups:

 Pay & Benefits